Digital-Creativity-Labs/CuttingRoom/README.md

 ## Samples

-Samples are available within the `Assets/Samples` directory of the repository.
+Samples are available within the `Assets/Samples/CuttingRoom` directory of the repository.
 This includes the `VideoNarrative` sample scene which showcases an interactive video with a button UI using all of the node types.
+You can also find samples utilising 360 video in a 2D and VR in the `Immersive` folder.
 The `Advanced` folder contains examples of using cutting room to change a 3D game scene, although these require a more advanced understanding of unity.

 ## Contributions